National Capitol DX Association's

 to receive your cards.

-the cards we see coming in when we unpack shipments from overseas are
+see coming in when we unpack shipments from overseas are for QSOs

-for QSOs which occurred between one and two years earlier, but it is
+which occurred between one and two years earlier, but it is not

-not unusual to see cards confirming contacts made five or even ten
+unusual to see cards confirming contacts made five or even ten years

 Cards from bureaus in other countries are received at our post office

-box in Clinton, MD and are sorted by suffix letter by the bureau
+box in Glenelg, MD and are sorted by suffix letter by the bureau

-various means.
-Some receive their cards at our NCDXA meetings which
+sorters by various means.
+Some receive their cards at our

-home of the bureau manager.
-The rest of the sorters are mailed in
+bureau manager.
+The rest of the sorters are mailed in bulk

-bulk the cards which they will sort as soon as enough cards have come
+the cards which they will sort as soon as enough cards have come in

 standpoint of the bureau's operating expenses.